Is French Press Coffee Right for You?

 It's an equipment face-off.

-by Team Trade | April 10, 2019
+by Team Trade | August 01, 2024

-How to make French press coffee the très magnifique way.
+How to make French Press coffee the très magnifique way.

-Ah, the French press.
+Ah, the French Press.
 For many of us, the French press was a very first brewer.
 But this method goes way further back than our recent histories.
-The French press was patented by a Milanese designer named Attilio Calimani in 1929.
+The French Press was patented by a Milanese designer named Attilio Calimani in 1929.
 In 1958, it was refined by a Swiss man named Faliero Bondanini, who manufactured his design in an old French clarinet factory under the brand name Melior.

-Still, the French don’t even call it a French press — to them, it's a cafetière!
+Still, the French don’t even call it a French Press — to them, it's a cafetière!
 Around the world it’s known as a cafe press, plunger, or press pot, but the tenants of brewing remain the same.

 Most of the questions we receive ask for a comparison between French pressed coffee and other brew methods, so let's see how our trusty French press stacks up!